 Enforcement; Performance of Obligations.
 The Agent may enforce the Assigned Agreement with the same force and effect as enforced by the Assignor, including, but not limited to, the warranty under Article 14 of the Assigned Agreement.

-Further Assignment, etc. The Agent and the Secured Parties or their designee(s) or assignee(s) shall have the right to assign all or a pro rata interest in the Assigned Agreement to a Person to whom the Project is transferred.
-Upon such assignment, the Agent and, if applicable, the Secured Parties (including their agents and employees) shall be released from any further liability thereunder to the extent of the interest assigned.
-In addition, the Agent or any other Secured Party or their designee(s) or assignee(s) shall have the right to exercise remedies under any pledge agreement or security agreement and effect a sale or other transfer of any or all interests in the Assignor without further consent from the Obligor.
+Further Assignment, etc. The Agent and the Secured Parties or their designee(s) or assignee(s) shall have the right to assign all or a pro rata interest in the Assigned Agreement to a Person to whom the Project is transferred, provided that such assignments shall only be effective if the assignment is effected in accordance with the terms of the Assigned Agreements, including but not limited to the assignment and consent procedures, adoption of the limitation of liability and the exclusion of all indirect, punitive, consequential and other special damages.
+[Note: Ge is unwilling to preapprove future assignments, but we will “fast track” the approval of assignments that meet these terms.]
+Upon such assignment, the Agent and, if applicable, the Secured Parties (including their agents and employees) shall be released from any further liability thereunder to the extent of the interest assigned, only if assignees have assumed all terms and conditions of the Assumed Agreements and Obligor has properly consented to the assignment.
+Agent or any other Secured Party or their designee(s) or permitted assignee(s), however, shall have the right to exercise remedies under any pledge agreement or security agreement and effect a sale or other transfer of any or all interests in the Assignor without further consent from the Obligor, provided that Obligor shall receive notice of any sale or transfer which affects its activities under the Assigned Agreements.

 Notices.
 All notices and other communications provided to any party hereto shall be in writing or by facsimile, shall refer on their face to the Assigned Agreement (although failure to so refer shall not render any such notice or communication ineffective), and addressed, delivered or transmitted to such party at its address or facsimile number set forth below its signature hereto or at such other address or facsimile number as may be designated by such party in a notice to the other parties.
 Any notice, if mailed and properly addressed with postage prepaid, or if properly addressed and sent by prepaid courier service, shall be deemed given when received; any notice, if transmitted by facsimile, shall be deemed given when transmitted.